BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Nerfed Witch Doctor Relic drop chance a bit (from 60% -> 40%)
  * Added an optional folder which doubles the standard enemy drop rate (disabled by default)
- * Converted some statements to `set` commands which had been needlessly using hotfixes previously.
+ * Converted some hotfixes which didn't actually need to be hotfixes, to regular `set` commands
  * Fixed the "Shields" loot configuration on Digistruct Peak Dahl chests